Gout: The Role of Dairy Products

 In practice

-• Evidence suggests that low-fat dairy products may help to reduce the risk of gout and to decrease the frequency of gout flare-ups.
+• Evidence suggests that low-fat dairy products may help to reduce the risk of gout and decrease the frequency of gout flare-ups.

 • High-fat milk products have not been associated with an increase in gout risk.